The Preacher's Wife (soundtrack): Singles

-The lead single, "I Believe in You and Me" (a cover of The Four Tops classic), became a top five hit in the U.S. and was nominated for Best Female R&B Vocal Performance at the 40th Grammy Awards, where the soundtrack overall was nominated for Best R&B Album.
+The lead single, "I Believe in You and Me" (originally by The Four Tops), became a top five hit in the U.S. and was nominated for Best Female R&B Vocal Performance at the 40th Grammy Awards, where the soundtrack overall was nominated for Best R&B Album.

-"Step by Step" was another hit single, peaking at number 15 on the Billboard Hot 100 chart.
-"My Heart Is Calling" became the soundtrack's final release.
+"Step by Step" was another hit single, peaking at number 15 on the Billboard Hot 100 chart and was a huge hit all throughout Europe.
+"My Heart Is Calling" became the soundtrack's final single release.

-"Lay Aside Every Weight", covered and performed by Georgia Mass Choir and Whitney Houston, appears in the film but not on the motion picture soundtrack for unknown reasons.
+Though not released as a single, Houston submitted the track "You Were Loved" to the Princess Diana tribute album, Diana, Princess of Wales: Tribute in 1997, following the Princess' tragic death that year.

 Promotion and appearances

 Pacific Rim Tour

-Chart success of the soundtrack and its hit singles, "I Believe in You and Me" and "Step By Step", the singer further promoted the soundtrack album and singles touring across Asia, Australia, and two in North America.
-Known as the Pacific Rim Tour, Houston played shows in Japan, Thailand, Tawian, Australia and Hawaii.
-The setlist featured other tracks from the album, as well as duet performances of "Count On Me" and "In Return" with singer CeCe Winans at select shows in Japan.
+Chart success of the soundtrack and its hit singles, "I Believe in You and Me" and "Step By Step", the singer further promoted the album and singles touring across Asia, Australia, and in North America.
+Known as the Pacific Rim Tour, Houston played shows in Japan, Thailand, Taiwan, Australia and Hawaii.
+The setlist featured tracks from the album, as well as duet performances of "Count On Me" with singer CeCe Winans and "In Return" at select shows in Japan.